-CLE and CLC comprise a total of 8 credits that may be distributed across the graduation years, to allow for flexibility of delivery to suit student interests and needs (e.g., CLE and CLC are both 4-credit courses that can be delivered in a single 4-credit option, or as two 2-credit options).
-CLE and CLC do not have designated grade levels; students can begin their Career-Life courses in Grade 10, 11, or 12, depending on their own needs and interests during these years.
+CLE and CLC do not have designated Grade levels; students can begin their Career-Life courses in Grade 10, 11, or 12, depending on their own needs and interests during these years.
 The curriculum has been designed to be as flexible as possible to accommodate differences in school structures and grade groupings.
 Students will typically complete their capstone in their final year.